Could Testing Breath for Cannabis Help Avoid a Catastrophic Safety Accident?

 Contrasting BP’s devastating Deepwater Horizon oil spill with proactive measures taken by ExxonMobil a few years earlier to avoid a similar incident, Mr. Snyder provides some guidance on how HROs can stay safe despite operating in high-risk conditions.
 By focusing on 5 practices (anticipation, questioning, diligence, resilience, and learning), companies can establish themselves as an HRO and avoid many mistakes that can lead to costly accidents.
 In this blog, I explore how integrating breath testing for cannabis aligns with the disciplines of HROs and can provide guidance for companies that are reexamining existing drug testing programs or creating new ones.

-ANTICIPATION – “Recognizing early warning signs.”
+ANTICIPATION – “Recognizing early warning signs.”1

 With the legalization and acceptance of recreational cannabis use, employers are logically experiencing an increase in cannabis use in the workplace.
-In the last 5 years, there has been a 60% increase in the number of employees getting high at work.
-Even if a company hasn’t experienced an increase in the positivity rates of cannabis testing, a quick review of recent data from Quest Diagnostics indicates that employers should anticipate problems.
-Quest’s research stated that the “marijuana positivity rate of post-accident test results grew faster than the rate for pre-employment testing.”
+In the last 5 years, there has been a 60% increase in the number of employees getting high at work.2 Even if a company hasn’t experienced an increase in the positivity rates of cannabis testing, a quick review of recent data from Quest Diagnostics indicates that employers should anticipate problems.
+Quest’s research stated that the “marijuana positivity rate of post-accident test results grew faster than the rate for pre-employment testing.”3

 Anticipating the potential impact of cannabis legalization should drive employers to revisit their drug testing policies with a focus on cannabis testing.
 Specifically, implementing “post-hire testing” – drug testing 100% of new employees with breath testing technology within a designated period after their hire date – will help companies identify employees who used within hours of the test.
 By using breath testing for post-hire testing, companies will only identify employees who used very recently – not those who used days or weeks before the test and are no longer impaired.
 It also allows companies to identify employees who are not in compliance with their cannabis use policy before they invest fully in new employee training.
 Coupling post-hire testing with pre-access testing deters and detects cannabis use immediately before and while at work, which are both important to preventing accidents.

-The new automated breath technology found in cannabis breathalyzers like the HOUND® MARIJUANA BREATHALYZER provides employers with objective data on location about recent cannabis use.
+The new automated breath technology found in cannabis breathalyzers like the HOUND® CANNABIS BREATHALYZER provides employers with objective data on location about recent cannabis use.
 The Hound® solution provides instrument-read results of breath samples, eliminating the potential for bias because the results do not need to be interpreted by the test administrator.
 Results are processed and analyzed with the press of a button.

 Objective, on-location results from a cannabis breathalyzer also help employers address employee concerns about the limitations of traditional cannabis tests (oral fluid, hair, urine).
 These categories of cannabis testing have long detection windows that may result in situations where bias can be prevalent.
 For example, a shift worker who tests positive on a urine test may share with a manager that she used legal cannabis at a family BBQ over the weekend, but absolutely did not use during work hours.
 In this scenario, the manager may be influenced by biases that impact whether the manager believes the shift worker’s explanation.
 Utilizing breath testing for recent use provides objective data about whether an employee used during work hours – corroborating the shift worker’s statement.
 Ultimately, testing for very recent cannabis use avoids the issue of what employees do on their personal time because breath testing for cannabis does not test for past use.